---

-Waiting for a custom element to be ready in Go with Net/HTTP
+title: "Waiting for a custom element to be ready"

-The wait_for parameter is one of the most powerful feature of PDFShift.
+The `wait_for` parameter is one of the most powerful feature of PDFShift.
 It allows you to control when the document is ready to be converted to PDF.

-For instance, you might need the wait_for parameter to wait on your charts to be visible.
+For instance, you might need the `wait_for` parameter to wait on your charts to be visible.

 It makes sense because from our engine point of view, all the resources are loaded so the conversion to PDF can be executed.
 But from your page stand point, even though everything is loaded, _not everything is rendered_!

-So by using the wait_for parameter, you can tell PDFShift to wait for a specific condition to be true before allowing the conversion to happen.
+So by using the `wait_for` parameter, you can tell PDFShift to wait for a specific condition to be true before allowing the conversion to happen.

 That property **expects a string which points to a global function**.